 Your question did not include a patent number.
 The first step of answering the question is to determine whether there is a patent that has issued and has not expired.
 You may want to do some searching using tips at my slide set http://bit.ly/Patent_Searching .

 My logo and theirs is similar we both use word grounded , both have roots but different and mine come from tree forming the word grounded.
 Theirs is a coffee cup with word grounded above and roots inside cup.
 Can they come after me since they r copyrighted and say I stole from them

 Hi, you description of the issue seems you are talking about trademark rather than copyright.
 If you are concerning about use of similar logo, you may consider not only how similar the logo (the mark) is, but also the service/goods that you both deal with in the commerce.

 The first step would be to approach them yourself to try to work out a deal.
 If that doesn't work, try having an attorney contact them on your behalf and explain why they are legally obligated to stop using your work and properly compensate you.
 If that fails, you could sue them for copyright...Read more »

 I'm working to sell children's toys online as an affiliate marketer of Amazon.com.
-I am trying to determine if I'm legally allowed or permitted by The Ratman Chronicles authors/owners to feature the same words as are in the TV series title itself as a part of my domain name I purchased in order to...
+I am trying to determine if I'm legally allowed or permitted by The Ratman Chronicles authors/owners to feature the same words as are in the TV series title itself as a part of my domain name I...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.